Mazurkas, Op. 63 (Chopin): Mazurka in F minor, Op. 63, No. 2

-The second Mazurka of the set, marked Lento and set in the nostalgic key of F minor, is melancholy and introspective in character.
-The main theme is quite beautiful and noble in character.
-The middle section, in A-flat major, allows a brief respite from the solemn atmosphere.
+The F minor mazurka, marked Lento, begins with a melancholic and introspective theme.
+The middle section, in A♭ major, allows a brief respite from the solemn atmosphere.
 Soon, however, a reprise of the main theme is heard, which then fades in a descending chromatic episode.
 The piece demonstrates Chopin's mastery of lyricism, along with subtle nuances in the inner voices.
 It is the shortest mazurka of the set and takes under two minutes to perform.